🔬

 The search field above the graph within the Logs section empowers you to filter displayed data by entering specific queries, refining your investigations and streamlining the process of finding logs for analysis.

-By submitting a search query within this line, you’ll retrieve all existing records that correspond to the specified parameter/value condition available during the selected Time Range.
+By submitting a search query within this line, you’ll retrieve all existing records that correspond to the specified parameter/value condition available during the selected .

 Queries should be written in the following format: